 - Drive really slowly and be very cautious while crossing the pass.

-- Every Tuesday, pass remains closed because of the repair work carried out by BRO.
+- Every Tuesday, the pass remains closed because of the repair work carried out by BRO.

 Apart from this, there is one unknown pass around Chushul, and people have named it as Chushul Pass or Chushul La.

 We encountered all colors of nature while being on this path.
 Crossing 15 passes in 13 days has actually made us believe that name Ladakh is perfect.
 It stands true to its words and is actually the mesmerizing Land of high passes.
 In case, you think we had missed out listing anyone here, do let us know.
 We will try to include it, as will cover the missed out La’s in our next post of Ladakh – The Land of high passes.

 Other related articles from the Leh Ladakh series: